ns-super-team/.github/profile/README.md

 # ns-super-team
-Our team repository for the subject Neural Networks at FIIT STU
+Our team repository for team projects made at FIIT STU